Coronavirus alert: To protect you from COVID-19, we are now offering a quick and easy remote intake process via phone, FaceTime or Skype.

 An insurance company may try to convince you to give it permission for a full medical history if it is attempting to handle your claim in bad faith.
 A full look at your records could give the insurance company a reason to deny your claim or offer less compensation, such as pre-existing injuries from a prior accident.
 An insurance company could find many ways in which to use your full medical history against you to get out of offering a fair settlement.

 Requesting access to your complete medical records is just one example of insurance bad faith you might encounter during a personal injury claim.
 Other common bad faith practices include denying a claim without reason, unnecessarily causing delays in processing a claim, offering far less than the true value of damages, drawing out an investigation, misrepresenting facts, misinterpreting an insurance policy and breaching a warranty.
-Hiring a lawyer to represent you during insurance claim negotiations can help you protect yourself from bad faith practices.
+Hiring an expert La Mesa personal injury attorney to represent you during insurance claim negotiations can help you protect yourself from bad faith practices.
 Speak to a lawyer before signing or agreeing to anything from an insurance company.